Talks to end Thai crisis inconclusive, new round called

 "It hasn't made any difference to me and my plans," said Tsugio Kurosawa, a Japanese executive on a business trip to Bangkok, who had been in Indonesia during riots there in the late 1990s.
 "This is nothing compared to that."

-(Additional reporting by Pracha Hariraksapitak and by David Brunnstrom in Washington; Writing by Robert Birsel and Alan Raybould; Editing by Alex Richardson and Gunna Dickson)
+(Additional reporting by Pracha Hariraksapitak; Writing by Robert Birsel and Alan Raybould; Editing by Alex Richardson)